+But doesn’t this just describe how dating works today?
+Meaning, we meet someone, we commit to each other for a while, and then we move on when it stops working?
 “Remember, not that long ago, a commitment to marriage meant a relationship had to last about 20 to 30 years.
 Now, as life expectancy has extended, that commitment is twice as long.
-That scares people,” says psychologist Vivian Diller, Ph.D.
+That scares people,” said psychologist Vivian Diller, Ph.D.
 It might explain why some people would rather have a string of long-term relationships than invest in one.

 While a serial monogamist likely has never been married or engaged, they do tend to have a history of long-term relationships.
-“They enjoy deepening a relationship and getting close with others, rather than keeping things casual and light,” Diller explains.
-This doesn’t mean you should jump ship anytime you’re with someone who has had multiple previous serious relationships, but the experts recommend being wary of a pattern of temporary commitment.
+“They enjoy deepening a relationship and getting close with others, rather than keeping things casual and light,” Diller explained.
+This doesn’t mean you should jump ship anytime you’re with someone who has had multiple previous serious relationships, but the experts recommended being wary of a pattern of temporary commitment.

-Pappenheim says that living with parents or with multiple roommates may be a sign of a serial monogamist.
-While living with roommates is often required when living in a big city with skyrocketing rent prices, if you’re dating someone who lives at home or with too many roommates, this could be a red flag. “[It’s] as if they were still in college,” says Pappenheim.
+Pappenheim said that living with parents or with multiple roommates may be a sign of a serial monogamist.
+While living with roommates is often required when living in a big city with skyrocketing rent prices, if you’re dating someone who lives at home or with too many roommates, this could be a red flag. “[It’s] as if they were still in college,” said Pappenheim.
 A person who is looking to settle down likely doesn’t need their parents to support them or multiple roommates to make rent and keep them entertained.

 If you’re seeing someone who has little interest in learning about your past relationships, they might be a serial monogamist.
-“They are on a superficial ride,” says Pappenheim.
+“They are on a superficial ride,” said Pappenheim.
 Part of being in a meaningful relationship is understanding your partner’s past and learning from it as you move toward a future together.
 Someone who doesn’t care to learn about what you’ve been through may not be ready for the long term.

 There is nothing wrong with being driven and passionate about your career.
 However, the issue here stems from a lack of interest in other parts of life besides work.
 According to Pappenheim, a serial monogamist is likely to only discuss career goals, not goals about family or more personal aspirations.
-“They talk about the future, but with that awareness, there are challenges ahead,” says Diller.
+“They talk about the future, but with that awareness, there are challenges ahead,” said Diller.

 One sign you can look out for is if your partner is uninterested in your views.
 If they don’t seem to care about your opinions on politics, religion, or any topic that is of importance to you, you might question their intentions.
 Your values are what make you who you are, and it’s important to find a partner who engages with you in these subjects and cares about what you think.

-They Get Caught up in the Moment
+They get caught up in the moment.

-Pappenheim and Diller both suggest that a serial monogamist tends to bring intensity and passion for a time, but that this will not last.
-“Although they may be very seductive, sensual, and intimate, it goes no further than the temporary romance,” Pappenheim says.
+Pappenheim and Diller both suggested that a serial monogamist tends to bring intensity and passion for a time, but that this will not last.
+“Although they may be very seductive, sensual, and intimate, it goes no further than the temporary romance,” Pappenheim said.
 Of course, passion and intensity are essential to a relationship, but it can be problematic if this is the only grounding of your relationship when you’re looking for someone who’s in it for the long haul.
-“They bring an intensity to current relationships that are enjoyable while it lasts, but it is often unsustainable, so they move on,” Diller explains.
+“They bring an intensity to current relationships that are enjoyable while it lasts, but it is often unsustainable, so they move on,” Diller explained.